MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 ### A multi-Tiered (variable sized) ID.

 A multi-level logging system should not have ID length limitations so it should accept the IDs without modification.
-The only thing such systems need to do is follow the syntax for the multi-level ID (e.g. used '-' for the first level and '.' (termination) for all other levels).
+The only thing such systems need to do is to follow the syntax for the multi-level ID (for example, used '-' for the first level and '.' (termination) for all other levels).